Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ## Chi-Squared

 Next we'll cover a chi-squared ($\chi^2$) test.
-We're going to go a bit less in depth here having covered the t-test and AMOVAs in a lot of detail, but generally the way the test works is the same, altho the test itself is very different.
+We're going to go a bit less in depth here having covered the t-test and AMOVAs in a lot of detail, but generally the way the test works is the same, although the test itself is very different.
 You get a test statistic based on your data which is then compared to a chi-squared distribution via a values table to understand how the data stacks up against your hypotheses.

 A chi-squared test is used to tell whether a set of count data differs from a null expectation, which will generally just that all groups have a proportional number of individuals (this will be clearer in a second).
-The number of degrees of freedom for a chi-squared test is either the number of columns in your contingency table minus 1 ($c-1$), or the following, where r represents rows, and c representes columns: $$df=(r-1)(c-1)$$
+The number of degrees of freedom for a chi-squared test is either the number of columns in your contingency table minus 1 ($c-1$), or the following, where r represents rows, and c represents columns: $$df=(r-1)(c-1)$$

 Furthermore, the function for the chi squared statistic is $$\sum{\frac{(observed-expected)^2}{expected}}$$
 over all values in your contingency table.